1itvinka/anastasiya.dev/content/blog/resume/index.md

 Spell check, grammar check, and style check!

 A good programmer should be detail-oriented, and a typo is a huge red flag.
 Some people will throw out your resume if you're misspelling things.
-So get at least one native speaker to proof-read your resume.
+So ask at least one native speaker to proof-read your resume.

 ### Useful Articles